 - Introduction to Economics: What is Economics?
-How do Economists approach the world? - · Microeconomics: Markets, market failure and government intervention in markets including - · Economics of the Environment (HL only).
+How do Economists approach the world? - Microeconomics: Markets, market failure and government intervention in markets including - Economics of the Environment (HL only).
 Supply and demand analysis and related issues of efficiency and equity. - Macroeconomics: Government macroeconomic objectives and policies.
 Assessment of government policy objectives including economic growth, inflation, unemployment and inequality and poverty. - The Global Economy: Focus on issues of trade, protectionism, exchange rates and sustainable development.
 Understanding why countries trade; how exchange rates are determined and the impact of a change in the exchange rate; free trade and trade protectionism such as tariffs, quotas and subsidies; issues of sustainable development, MNCs, trade, aid, debt, the IMF and the World Bank.

-Standard Level External assessment 30% 40% Two written papers: Paper I:An extended response paper.
+ASSESSMENT: STANDARD LEVEL EXTERNAL ASSESSMENT 30% 40% Two written papers: Paper 1: An extended response paper.
 Students answer one question from a choice of three.
-Paper 2:A data response paper including some quantitative questions, Students answer one question from a choice of two.
-Internal assessment 30% Portfolio: Students produce a portfolio of three commentaries (800 words each) based on contemporary news articles linking economic theory to a real-world situation.
+Paper 2: A data response paper including some quantitative questions, Students answer one question from a choice of two.
+INTERNAL ASSESSMENT 30% Portfolio: Students produce a portfolio of three commentaries (800 words each) based on contemporary news articles linking economic theory to a real-world situation.
 For each commentary students will use a different key concept as a lens with which to analyse the content of their news article.

-Higher Level External assessment 20% 30% 30% Three written papers: Paper I: An extended response paper.
+ASSESSMENT: HIGHER LEVEL EXTERNAL ASSESSMENT 20% Three written papers: Paper 1: An extended response paper.
 Students answer one question from a choice of three.
-Paper 2: A data response and extended response paper including some quantitative questions.
+30% Paper 2: A data response and extended response paper including some quantitative questions.
 Students answer one question from a choice of two.
-Paper 3: A policy paper including both quantitative and qualitative questions.
+30% Papaer 3: A policy paper including both quantitative and qualitative questions.
 Students answer two compulsory questions.
-Internal assessment 20% Portfolio: Students produce a portfolio of three commentaries (800 words each) based on contemporary news articles linking economic theory to a real-world situation.
+INTERNAL ASSESSMENT 20% Portfolio: Students produce a portfolio of three commentaries (800 words each) based on contemporary news articles linking economic theory to a real-world situation.
 For each commentary students will use a different key concept as a lens with which to analyse the content of their news article.
-Levels available: Highe er and Standard Level are available.
-Entry requirements: It is recommended, that students have studied Economics at IGCSE/GCSE/MYP or other equivalent curriculums.
-For SI L = IGCSE 6.
+LEVELS AVAILABLE: Higher and Standard Level are available.
+ENTRY REQUIREMENTS: It is recommended, that students have studied Economics at IGCSE/GCSE/MYP or other equivalent curriculums.
+For SL = IGCSE 6.
 For HL = IGCSE 7